 About Animal Control

-The purpose of the City of Monroe Animal Control is to educate the public regarding responsible pet ownership and enforcing City animal ordinances.
-Our Community Service Officer performs a variety of services that help animals as well as the public: rescuing injured or sick domestic animals, controlling stray and potentially dangerous animals from roaming at large, and transporting lost pets.
+The City of Monroe Animal Control division serves to educate the public on responsible pet ownership and enforce local animal ordinances.
+Our Community Service Officer performs various services for both animals and the community, including rescuing injured or sick pets, managing stray and potentially dangerous animals, and transporting lost pets.